Generative AI as a lab partner: a case study: Introduction

 \section{Introduction}

-The introduction of modern generative artificial intelligence (GenAI) tools, spearheaded by the public release of GPT and the chatbot ChatGPT \cite{ChatGPT}, have led to a broad debate on their impact on education and future workforce needs \cite{EUreport, Shen2024, Wells2024, world-economic-forum}.
-In physics education, recent studies involving GenAI tools like ChatGPT focus on comprehension and its ability to generate valuable (reliable or interesting, but wrong) answers to physics problems \cite{Dahlkemper2023, Gregorcic2023, Kortemeyer2023, lopez2024}.
-Here, a need is identified for physics instructors to incorporate artificial intelligence (AI) in the classroom.
-In doing so, it is crucial to understand how students comprehend these tools in various situations, which has started to be investigated within the broader context of science education \cite{arujo2024, Ding2023}.
-However, studying natural science involves much experimental work, and thus, there is also a need to explore how GenAI can be utilized in laboratory settings to improve learning outcomes.
+The introduction of generative artificial intelligence (GenAI) tools, spearheaded by the public release of the chatbot ChatGPT \cite{ChatGPT}, has led to a broad debate on their impact on education and future workforce needs \cite{EUreport, Shen2024, Wells2024, worldeco}.
+In physics education research (PER), recent studies involving GenAI tools have examined their ability to generate valuable (i.e., reliable or interesting, but sometimes incorrect) answers to physics problems \cite{Dahlkemper2023, Gregorcic2023, Kortemeyer2023, lopez2024}.
+Although a need has been identified for physics instructors to incorporate artificial intelligence (AI) in the classroom, there is still little focus on how GenAI tools can be used in the physics laboratory, a crucial part of students' education when learning physics.